JayXT/RecordAudioOutput/README.md

 `wpctl status`

-After the PulseAudio source in use is identified, replace the value of deviceMonitor variable in the script with your device name + ".monitor" suffix for PulseAudio.
+After the PulseAudio source in use is identified, replace the value of target variable in the script with your device name + ".monitor" suffix for PulseAudio.
 In this particular example it looks as follows:

-`deviceMonitor="alsa_output.usb-Audioengine_Ltd._Audioengine_2__ABCDEFB1180003-00.analog-stereo.monitor"`
+`targetSink="alsa_output.usb-Audioengine_Ltd._Audioengine_2__ABCDEFB1180003-00.analog-stereo.monitor"`

 For PipeWire you can use a desired sink number instead.